 The supply, demand, and resources of energy and minerals.
 Patterns of energy use.
 Fossil fuels, water power, atomic energy, their use and abuse.
 Renewable forms of energy.
 Conservation.
 Program for the future.
 Mineral resource depletion, an embryonic crisis.
 Solid waste and recycling.
-Prerequisite: MATH 101 or 107 or above.
+Not a core lab science.
+Prerequisite: MATH 107 or 110 or above.